 By popular demand, we are pleased to present this “Do it Yourself” (DIY) guide for the Start9 Embassy personal server!

 This DIY guide is for EmbassyOS version 0.2.13.
-A substantive change will be made to this guide for EmbassyOS v0.3.0 scheduled for release in July.
-When 0.3.0 launches it will REQUIRE hardware updates.
-Please contact us for additional information.
+A substantive change will be made to this guide for EmbassyOS v0.3.0 scheduled for release in Q3 2021.
+When 0.3.0 launches it will REQUIRE hardware updates, which you can find here.

 There are four reasons you might prefer to build your own Embassy instead of purchasing one from us.